Why are exams proctored?

 - Same-day cancellation will be treated as a no-show.
 If you cancel your exam on the day it is to be taken, you will be treated as a no-show.
 Your instructor will be notified that you did not appear, and you must then contact your instructor for permission to reschedule the exam.

-- Exams scheduled at the Loop or a branch campus can be cancelled and rescheduled up until 24 hours before the start of the exam.
+- A 24 hour advance registration is required for all exams scheduled at the loop or a campus can be cancelled and rescheduled up until 24 hours before the start of the exam.
 Less than 24 hours cancellation requires notification to OL Staff.
 If you must cancel your registration less than 24 hours before an exam, you will need to contact the Online Learning administration in order to reschedule.

 Send an e-mail to OL Staff.